-The issuance of commercial building permits has also been generally increasing.
+The issuance of commercial building permits has been generally steady.
 This has coincided with Hermon bordering the City of Bangor and I-95 it has made it attractive for private investors to develop business, commercial and industrial parks without the Town of Hermon having to make that type of investment.
 Hermon's mill rate, Pine Tree Zone, and Tax Increment Financing program also help to draw new businesses to town.
+It is expected to see this number increase with the expansion of the Dysart's Industrial Park located off of Dave's Way.